Most forms of steel framing used in UK construction may be grouped as follows:

 - +Purlin spacing reduced close to the haunch to provide stability to the haunch

 A mansard roof shape can be created from linear members using welding or bolting.
-This approach can be extended by faceting shorter linear sections to form a ‘pseudo arch’.
+This approach can be used for curved roofs by faceting shorter linear sections of the rafter and varying the height of the purlin supports to form a curved external profile.

 Curved beams may be used instead of inclined rafters.
 The radius of the curve is normally such that the cladding can be installed to the roof curvature.
-However, some cladding systems, such as deep composite panels, may be less tolerant to this type of on-site deformation.
+However, some cladding systems, such as deep composite panels, may be less appropriate for roofs with significant curvature.

-The image shows an interesting architectural solution where a pinned beam to column connection in a portal frame is made moment-resisting by the use of a tie member to the column.
+The image shows an interesting architectural solution where a pinned beam to column connection in a portal frame is made moment-resisting by the use of an external tie member to the column.
 In this way, the tie transfers a moment to the column.

 - Steel Designers' Manual 7th Edition.
 Editors B Davison & G W Owens.
 The Steel Construction Institute 2012